Academic Catalog 2024-2025

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

 Students complete 280 hours of supervised placement in selected public or private agencies at appropriate institutions.
 Regular meetings with the internship supervisor along with relevant didactic requirements assist the student with integrating the experience.
+Requires application and permission to register.
+Students must have at least 15 additional credits in Psychology and a minimum GPA of 3.0 in Psychology and Overall in order to apply.

 Prerequisites: PSYC 105C and PSYC 231C and PSYC 232C